neoremind/easy-mapper/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.baidu.unbiz/easy-mapper/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.baidu.unbiz/easy-mapper)
 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-Easy-mapper is a simple, light-weighted, high performance java bean mapping framework.
-By leveraging Javassist, easy mapper can generate mapping byte-code at runtime and load them into JVM so that classes can be reused for later mapping invocations.
+Easy-mapper is a simple, light-weighted, high-performance java bean mapping framework.
+By leveraging Javassist, easy mapper can generate mapping byte-code at runtime and load them into JVM for later invocations to reduce some of the overhead.

 Easy-mapper not only provides a relatively high-performance mapping solution, but also enables the caller to do mapping in a more flexible and extensible way.
-One can use fluent interface style API and Java8 lambda to customize the mapping strategy.
+Fluent interface style API and Java8 lambda API, these modern techniques can be fully used to customize your own mapping strategy.

-Here, easy-mapper uses by-reference field mapping strategy most of the time except for some immutable types like primitive, wrapper and String.
-When you don’t need to copy and clone field, by-reference mapping is capable to process your business logic and avoid the overhead of performance loss.
+Here, easy-mapper uses by-reference field mapping strategy most of the time except for some immutable types like primitive, wrapper, String and BigDecimal, etc. When you don’t need to copy and clone field, by-reference mapping is capable to process your business logic and avoid the overhead of performance loss.
 On the other hand, easy-mapper respects immutability and do not mean to offense, just provide an alternative solution.

 For performance test result, please refer to the benchmark section.